About This Interview

-This is the #39th set of PHP Interview to help aspiring PHP developers & PHP fans alike to get inspired by listening from those PHP guys who are already highly involved into the PHP Ocean and being ‘there’ taming the waves, surfing better than ever to make themselves an awesome PHP Expert both in their own eyes (for self-accomplishment) and for the PHP Community.
+#39th set of PHP Interview to help aspiring PHP developers and PHP fans alike to get inspired by listening from those PHPeople who are already highly involved into the PHP Ocean and *being there* taming the waves and surfing better than ever to make themselves an Awesome PHP Expert both in their own eyes (for self-accomplishment) and for the PHP Community.

 On the other side, this is an opportunity for new PHPers to get to know their “PHP Elders“.
-I hope you will derive as much fun to read my interviews as I’m having by interviewing those #PHPantastic guys.
+I hope you will derive as much fun to read my interviews as I’m having by interviewing those awesome PHP people.

 A Small Intro..